Jorge Alfaro Player Props: Red Sox vs. Athletics

-The Boston Red Sox, including Jorge Alfaro (batting .192 in his past 10 games, with two doubles, a home run, two walks and three RBI), take on starting pitcher Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+On Wednesday, Jorge Alfaro (.167 batting average in his past 10 games, with two doubles and two walks) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+First pitch is at 3:37 PM ET.

-In his last appearance, he had two hits (going 2-for-5) against the Cubs.
+In his last game, he strung together two hits (going 2-for-5) against the Cubs.

 Jorge Alfaro Game Info & Props vs. the Athletics